ashishjg21/hugopaper/content/posts/spotifycode.md

 	https://www.spotifycodes.com/
 	https://boonepeter.github.io/posts/2020-11-10-spotify-codes/

 https://hackerone.com/spotify. great idea, but it was possible to pass in the bug bounty

-barcodes
-QR codes lil history maybe

 ## Spotify codes